 How to Make a Prepper Inventory

 In addition to making an inventory to deal with exclusively survival items, we also keep a general pantry and freezer inventory.
-We keep three months of food for the immediate members of our family in the pantry, deep freeze, and butcher shop freezers.
+We keep three months’ worth of food for the immediate members of our family in the pantry, deep freeze, and butcher shop freezers.

-While the food stored in these locations is logged in the food section of the overall prepping inventory, we keep a wipe off boards posted next to each area, so anytime an item is removed it can be quickly jotted down (so during the next trip to the grocery store it can be replaced).
+While the food stored in these locations is logged in the food section of the overall inventory, we keep wipe-off boards posted next to each area, so anytime an item is removed it can be quickly jotted down (so during the next trip to the grocery store it can be replaced).